Estate Office: 01997 433273 office@fairburn-estate.co.uk

 360 hectares of commercial forestry is managed on a professional basis by Treeline Forestry Ltd (contact John Mackay – 07736836740). www.treelineforestry.co.uk

 The primary species grown for commercial forestry is Scots Pine, with the secondary species being Sitka spruce, larches and Douglas fir.
-Initially, the trees are planted in fenced-off areas that do not allow access to deer, so that they can grow unhindered by damage, however when a wood or plantation matures, we allow deer into selected areas so that they have shelter in the winter months.
-Normally a plantation will be harvestable within 30 to 70 years of planting and so the landscape of the commercial forestry is constantly changing.
+Initially, the trees are planted in fenced-off areas that do not allow access to deer.
+Normally, a plantation will be harvestable within 30 to 70 years of planting, and so the landscape of commercial forestry is constantly changing.
 We are about to revise the Long Term Forest Plan for the entire woodland area with input from all the relevant agencies and stakeholders and this will ensure the forest is well managed in the decades to come.
 If you would like to know more about our commercial forestry operations, please contact Treeline Forestry.

 Fairburn Pinetum